-Supporting research to thrive in real world interactions: the role of children and families
+Supporting research to thrive in real world interactions

 New interactive research from the Children’s Museum of Denver, at the Marsico Campus of Colorado University, Boulder (CU Boulder) is making inroads in teaching young children self control, and providing research students with the opportunity to communicate their findings directly with parents and families.

 The participation lessons will be of interest to those in the early childhood education and care (ECEC) community, as they seek to find innovative ways to blend research findings with real world applications, and communicate best practice outcomes with parents and families.

 Psychology and neuroscience students from CU Boulder have introduced a series of hands-on activities for parents and caregivers, designed to support them to better understand the impulse control needs and behaviours of their children, sharing current research, and offering an opportunity to participate in further research.

 The educational program was created through a partnership between the museum and Yuko Munakata, a CU Boulder professor of Psychology and Neuroscience, and supplements the museum’s many educational resources.